 The one high school in Addison:

 The Addison Trail High School is a public school that that offers exemplary secondary education to its students.
 A huge number of the teaching staff hold a masters degree and most of the students do go on to pursue higher education once they graduate.
 Students can choose from around 250 different courses, like biology, physics, American history and world psychology to name a few.
 This gives the students the chance to follow their passion which is imperative in order to be successful in today’s world.
 The school has 1,700 students currently and also offers the chance to study in three different languages – Spanish, German and Italian.
-The school also has several clubs to encourage participation in extra-curricular activities
+The school also has several clubs to encourage participation in extra-curricular activities and avoid Addison crime.

 Colleges in Addison: